darktable-org/dtdocs/content/module-reference/processing-modules/input-color-profile.md

 : If your input image is a low dynamic range file like JPEG, or a raw in DNG format, it might already contain an embedded ICC profile which darktable will use by default.
 You can restore this default by selecting “embedded icc profile”.

+working profile
+: You can select from a list of RGB profiles.
+Input colors with a saturation that exceeds the permissible range of the selected profile are automatically clipped to a maximum value. “linear Rec2020RGB” and “Adobe RGB (compatible)” allow for a broader range of unclipped colors, while “sRGB” and “linear Rec709 RGB” produce a tighter clipping.
+Select the profile that prevents artifacts while still maintaining the highest color dynamics.
+By default darktable will use "linear Rec2020 RGB", which is a good choice in most cases.

 gamut clipping
 : Activate a color clipping mechanism.
 In most cases you can leave this control in its default “off” state.
 However, if your image shows some specific features such as highly saturated blue light sources, gamut clipping might be useful to avoid black pixel artifacts.
 See [possible color artifacts](../../special-topics/color-management/color-artifacts.md) for more information.

-: You can select from a list of RGB profiles.
-Input colors with a saturation that exceeds the permissible range of the selected profile are automatically clipped to a maximum value. “linear Rec2020RGB” and “Adobe RGB (compatible)” allow for a broader range of unclipped colors, while “sRGB” and “linear Rec709 RGB” produce a tighter clipping.
-Select the profile that prevents artifacts while still maintaining the highest color dynamics.